Shenzhen Novel Electronics Limited

 Need a matched module?

-We build IMX385 and IMX335 USB/HDMI modules (no-distortion and autofocus options) with custom optics, enclosures, and firmware for industrial OEMs.
+We build IMX385 camera module and IMX335 USB/HDMI modules (no-distortion and autofocus options) with custom optics, enclosures, and firmware for industrial OEMs.
 If you have target px/m, distance, and lux, we’ll return a lens + exposure + HDR plan and sample within days.

 Let’s engineer the right STARVIS camera for your line, yard, port, or plant.